Power outage tracker: Storms move across Houston area Monday

 Download the FOX 26 Weather App to stay connected and get important weather updates in case of a power outage.

-We will also keep you updated on your smart TV through the FOX LOCAL app available through Apple TV, Amazon FireTV, Roku, Google Android TV, and Vizio!
+We will also keep you updated on your smart TV through the FOX LOCAL app available through Apple TV, Amazon FireTV, Roku, Google Android TV, and Vizio!7